 However, there is always a solution.
 We have great techniques available in modern dentistry to replace missing bone.
 In most cases, we can increase the height, volume and width of jaw bone during the same appointment as implant placement.

-We will have a clear idea of when additional bone will be necessary before starting the placement of a dental implant.
-Replacing missing bone or adding to existing bone is sometimes essential to the success of a dental implant and the restoration that follows.
+We will have a clear idea of when additional bone will be necessary before starting the placement of a dental implant or extraction.
+Replacing missing bone or adding to the existing bone is sometimes essential to the success of a dental implant and the restoration that follows.

-Naturally, and whatever the circumstances, we are always well prepared to replace or add to the existing bone as required.
-This can be done using synthetic bone grafts or even bone block grafts; taking natural bone from other areas of the mouth and placing it where needed.
+This can be done using synthetic bone grafts or even bone block grafts; that means taking natural bone from other areas of the mouth and placing it where needed.

 Finally, Platelet-rich Plasma (PRP) is a new approach to promote tissue regeneration in dental surgeries.
-PRP derives from the centrifugation of the patient’s own blood which contains growth factors that influence wound healing and tissue repair.
-Using PRP can help reduce bleeding, enhance soft tissue healing and promote bone regeneration.
+PRP derives from the centrifugation of the patient’s own blood and contains growth factors that influence wound healing and tissue repair.

 Why Might I Need a Sinus Lift?

 – Bone may also have been lost because of periodontal (gum) disease.